What Is A Credit Card Balance and Should You Carry One?

 Credit Card Balance

 The amount of money owed to an investor for your credit card at any given time is known as your credit card balance.
-This would be the amount you would have to pay, to get your cards to zero.
+Different than a negative bank balance, this would be the amount you would have to pay, to get your cards to zero.

 When looking at your card’s statement, you’ll also see the term statement balance.
 While these are similar, it’s important to know that a statement balance shows your card balance at the end of the last billing cycle.
 If your bill is due on the 15th of each month, most likely, the end of your previous billing cycle was on the 1st depending on how much time your bank gives you to make your payment.